. BRITISH ARTILLERY IN WORLD WAR 2

 Clough, AB; 'Maps and Survey'; 1952

 Duncan, WE, ed; 'The Royal Artillery Commemoration Book 1939 - 1945'; 1950.
 A large book providing a well illustrated collection of short accounts of actions in all theatres and all types of Commonwealth artillery units and formations.
-There is a similar book for 1914-1919 with a fine collection of illustrations by military artists, notably by Capt Gilbert Holiday RFA.
+There is a similar book for 1914-1919, edited by Major General HCC Uniacke, with a fine collection of illustrations by military artists, notably by Capt Gilbert Holiday RFA.

 Farndale, M; ‘Western Front 1914-18’; 1986.
 A volume of the regimental history focusing on units and events but also providing a chronicle of tactical evolution.